What is NERC Reliability Standards Development Plan?

 - Facilities remain safe from damage

-- Bulk electricity system work at optimum levels
+- Bulk electricity systems work at optimum levels

 - System integrities can be restored if lost